Tajbeg Palace: History

 During the Soviet–Afghan War it served as the headquarters of the Soviet 40th Army.
-The palace was severely damaged in the years after the Soviet withdrawal from Afghanistan, when different Afghan mujahideen factions fought for control of Kabul after the fall of PDPA leader Mohammad Najibullah's Moscow-backed government in 1992.
+The palace was severely damaged in the years after the Soviet withdrawal from Afghanistan, when different Afghan mujahideen factions fought for control of Kabul after the fall of Mohammad Najibullah's government in 1992.

-The Afghan government, in conjunction with the German government, drafted plans for renovating the palace for official use, requiring funds from private donations from wealthy Afghans.
+The Islamic Republic of Afghanistan, in conjunction with the German government, drafted plans for renovating the palace for official use, requiring funds from private donations from wealthy Afghans.
 These plans were on indefinite hold as the Afghan government sought to establish peace and stability.
 A similar plan was approved for the nearby Darul Aman Palace which was completely renovated and opened to the public on Afghan Independence Day, August 2019.
 In 2021, the palace had been completely rebuilt.